In this news post

 Hop on the fully autonomous operations boat

 If you are an existing StackState customer, you can further improve your IT operations processes with these new updates today.
 Not using StackState yet?
-Sign up for a demo to learn how the StackState’s Topology and Relationship-Based Observability platform simplifies your IT monitoring processes - to get to the root cause and solve problems much quicker.
+Sign up for a demo to learn how the StackState’s Topology-Powered Observability Platform simplifies your IT monitoring processes - to get to the root cause and solve problems much quicker.